benfjackson/EuroJournal/Serbia/Mitrovac.md

 He approved our greenish slimes, then encouraged us to lick the white ones - he grinned as we gagged at the acrid taste.
 Our brown finds he wasnt sure of and encouraged us to throw out at risk of death.

 The naivety of youth and overconfidence in the internet led us to ask our friend Google about the identity of our mysterious mushrooms.
-Reverse image search led us to the wikipedia entry for (the edible) Lactifluus Volemus, which overconfident stupidity assured us was certainly the true name of the final mushroom.
+Reverse image search led us to the wikipedia entry for (the edible) Lactifluus Volemus, which overconfident courage (or stupidity depending on whether you ascribe to consequentialism or not) assured us was certainly the true name of the final mushroom.

 So, we grilled them all.
 Deliciously salty, charred and smokey, we feasted upon their delicious flesh under the golden sun of the meadow.